 Again this will depend on age and maturity level.
 That said, Swiss army knives are a bit of a different animal when compared to traditional pocket knives.
 There are so many different functions available on Swiss knives that it is hard to deny their educational value, especially for outdoor survival use.
 The cub scouts do not allow kids to use Swiss army knives until the third grade, which is about 8-9 years old.
 A great pocket knife for a kid is the Swiss army knife.

 Is it legal for a kid to carry a knife?

 This is a tricky question because technically a 17-year-old is still a kid.
 But would they get in trouble if it was a legal knife?
 That is a tough question to answer.
 It will definitely differ from region to region when you take into account local laws.
 If a pocket knife is intended for a child they should not be left alone with it, to begin with.
 It will be up to the parent or guardian on top of local laws to dictate if it is legal or appropriate.

 What happens if you bring a pocket knife to school?

 The short answer is nothing good, most schools in the United States have zero-tolerance rules when it comes to bringing weapons on campus.
 This means if your child is found with a knife they will more than likely expelled.
 Which is the worst-case scenario if your child has one in their possession.

 Best Selling Pocket Knives For Kids

-- DURABLE CONSTRUCTION.
-Swiss Made stainless steel construction encased in our traditional polished red ABS scales provides sleek durability.
+- DURABLE CONSTRUCTION: Swiss made stainless steel construction encased in our popular scales offers a slimmer profile and is extremely resistant.